Fatal Attraction: Alternate ending

+While Lyne has stood by the revised ending believing it was a "good idea", Dearden and Close have continued to express their displeasure.
+In 2010, during a cast reunion interview, Close shared that she "never thought of [her character] as a villain" and said: "I wasn't playing a generality.
+I wasn't playing a cliché.
+I was playing a very specific, deeply disturbed, fragile human being, whom I had grown to love."
+Close also stated that she doesn't think the film would have been a hit without the "new" ending.
+In 2014, Dearden penned a piece for The Guardian stating that while he does not regret writing the story, he does express his regret for the theatrical ending believing it to be sexist and the way Alex was portrayed in it stating that he didn't want to make her a monster but rather "a sad, tragic, lonely woman, holding down a tough job in an unforgiving city."
+When adapting his script to the stage, he opted to lean away from making her a villain and more a tragic figure.

 The film's first Japanese release used the original ending.
 The original ending also appeared on a special edition VHS and LaserDisc release by Paramount in 1992, and was included on the film's DVD release a decade later.

 Home media

 A Special Collector's Edition of the film was released on DVD in 2002.
 Paramount released Fatal Attraction on Blu-ray Disc on June 9, 2009.
 The Blu-ray contained several bonus features from the 2002 DVD, including commentary by director Adrian Lyne, cast and crew interviews, a look at the film's cultural phenomenon, a behind-the-scenes look, rehearsal footage, the alternative ending, and the original theatrical trailer.
 In April 2020 a remastered Blu-ray Disc was released by Paramount Home Entertainment under their Paramount Presents series.
 Included was a new interview with the director titled Filmmaker Focus, previous rehearsal footage but excluding some of the extra features from previous releases.
 Paramount released the film on 4K Ultra HD Blu-ray in the U.S. on September 13, 2022.